-Uncoordinated dynamic hosting capacity—when only local, autonomous control functions for DER and grid devices are used without communication.
+Uncoordinated dynamic hosting capacity — When only local, autonomous control functions for DER and grid devices are used without communication.

-of access.
+or principles of access.
 For more information, see the UK Power Networks' Principles of Access Report.

 There are many different control architectures that can be used in the coordinated case.
 Interconnecting in this coordinated dynamic regime has previously been referred to as flexible interconnection.
 Coordinated dynamic approaches to DPV integration have also been referred to as Active Network Management or as a subset of distributed energy management systems functionality.